-The Montana State 4-H office and volunteers are planning the Working Ranch Horse Finals for August 28-29 at the 406 Arena in Vaughn and the Montana State 4-H Horse Show on September 24-26 at the Cottonwood Event Center in Joliet.
+The Montana State 4-H office and volunteers are planning the Working Ranch Horse Finals from August 28-29 at the 406 Arena in Vaughn and the Montana State 4-H Horse Show from September 24-26 at the Cottonwood Event Center in Joliet.
 Registration for both events opens June 1.
-The Extension Office will have registration packets available as well as the Montana State Horse Events Facebook page.
+The Extension Office will have registration packets available as well as the Montana 4-H State Horse Events Facebook page.

 |3||Shooting Sports Leaders|

 |Cascade County 4-H Livestock Show and Sale Entry Forms Due|

 Horse Leaders Meeting

 |22||Mandatory Record Book Interviews for Livestock Show and Sale for members in Chesnut Valley, Great Divide, and Ulm Pishkun|

 |29||Mandatory Record Book Interviews for Livestock Show and Sale for members in Circle S, Eden Livestock, Galloping Guns, Giffen Coulee, Running Free, and Tiger Butte|

 |5||Extension Office Closed|